 • Willits Valley (SOLLV) website (community updates): http://www.savelittlelakevalley.org

-• Her ground support team have been arrested, her tree fenced off, and she has begun a hunger strike as of March 28, her 2-month anniversary, a very risky action while 60 feet above the ground.
+• Her ground support team was arrested, her tree fenced off, and she then began a hunger strike on March 28, her 2-month anniversary, a risky action while 60 feet above the ground.

 • Activism, art, community action and legal actions can still save this land — and wasting $210 million California taxpayer dollars.
 You can help (see bottom of page).

-BACKGROUND: Since January 28th of this year, a 24-year-old Willits resident, calling herself “Warbler” for the tree sit, is living day and night in an 80-foot-tall ponderosa pine tree.
-She is peacefully, dramatically calling attention to “The Willits Bypass,” a $200 million environmental disaster.
+BACKGROUND: On January 28, 2013, a 24-year-old Willits resident, calling herself “Warbler” for the tree sit, lived day and night in an 80-foot-tall ponderosa pine tree.
+She peacefully, dramatically, called attention to “The Willits Bypass,” a $200 million environmental disaster.